August 16, 2021

 Confident in using her voice for influence, Shannon led the way in organizing a memorial and reflection vigil for medical students and residents on Mayo Clinic's Arizona campus after the murder of George Floyd.
 Dr. Porter spoke at the event.

 "Shannon's an incredible person.
 I'm happy to help her find her way, but she's well on the way to finding it herself," Dr. Porter says.
 "I wouldn't underestimate Shannon."

-This story originally appeared in Mayo Clinic Magazine.
+This story originally appeared in Mayo Clinic Alumni magazine.